+- Expand inclusive livelihood programmes

+- Improve monitoring and evaluation systems

+- Build capacity in victim case management

+- Finalize the full national victim survey

+7. Way Forward

-- Sri Lanka is committed to launching an inclusive, data-driven national action plan for victim assistance integrated within national systems. - As a current member of the Committee on Victim Assistance (2025-2026), will continue to promote survivor-led approaches and best practices aligned with the Siem Reap-Angkor Action Plan. - We thank the Committee, ISU, GICHD, and all partners for their unwavering support.
+Sri Lanka remains committed to launching an inclusive, data-driven national action plan for victim assistance that fully integrates with national systems.
+As a current member of the Committee on Victim Assistance (2025-2026), Sri Lanka will continue to advocate for survivor-led approaches and good practices aligned with the Siem Reap-Angkor Action Plan.

+We thank the Committee, ISU, GICHD, and all partners for their unwavering support.
 Together, we can transform our vision of sustainable and inclusive victim assistance into reality.

+Thank you.